Work Experience

 - Using Substance Painter, I textured the models and exported the texture maps to be used in Unity

-- Once everything looked good in Blender, I did a quick test of the models, textures and materials in Unity
+- Once everything looked good in Blender, I would test of the models, textures, materials, scene layouts, and animations in Unity

 - Applied mixed reality design principles and methodologies by using Microsoft's Mixed Reality Toolkit (MRTK) and various other research available on the web